 CISA's CoCoRaHS Rain Gauge is Ready for Action!

-CISA team members now have our very own CoCoRaHS rain gauge here on campus at USC in Columbia!
+here on campus at USC in Columbia!
 Our gauge is located in the Carolina Community Garden on the Preston Green.
 The garden plots are maintained by different groups around campus, including a group of Geography Department students, several of whom are also CISA team members.

 Our gauge was installed earlier this week and we will be taking turns to record the daily precipitation measurements.
 Not all of us live in homes where we have enough yard space to install a rain gauge.
 So, having a gauge set up here on campus allows us to be a part of the project as well.
 We are looking forward to taking measurements and comparing them with other observer stations here in Columbia.
 We are station number SC-RC-56.